 We now turn to the cross-section of stock returns, and study whether firms with different cash flow duration have different exposure to the pure discounting term.
 A large literature studies the risk and return properties of firms with different cash flow exposure (see Gormsen and Lazarus 2023 and citations therein), finding that firms with shorter cash flow duration have higher risk-adjusted returns.
-In this section, we use our methodology to quantify cross-sectional differences in cash flow duration, which is a key (and debated) object for this litearture.
+In this section, we use our methodology to quantify cross-sectional differences in cash flow duration, which is a key (and debated) object for this literature.

 We focus here on the measure of duration used in Gormsen and Lazarus (2023), which is based on the estimated cash flow growth for different firms.
 In that paper, we start with analysts' long-term earnings growth (LTG) forecasts obtained from IBES.
 To extend these forecasts to firms not covered by analysts, we project LTG on a set of contemporaneous firm characteristics; see Gormsen and Lazarus (2023) for details.
 We then use the fitted values as our measure of predicted duration.
-According to this exercise, firms with higher cash-flow growth have, all else equal, longer cash-flow duration.28
+According to this exercise, firms with higher cash-flow growth have, all else equal, longer cash-flow duration.21

-27One can also consider a complementary exercise to forecast future excess returns.
+20One can also consider a complementary exercise to forecast future excess returns.
 Unlike the version presented in Table 3, such an exercise requires instead stripping out the pure-discounting and expected-growth components of risk-free rates, leaving only a component related to risk (and therefore risk premia).
-We find in additional tests that this remaining component strongly predicts future excess returns, outperforming well-known predictors from recent literature.
+We find in additional tests that this remaining component strongly predicts future excess returns.

-$^{^{28}}$ Another standard approach is to proxy for duration by valuation ratios - such as book-to-market ratios - using that a higher valuation ratio is associated with a longer cash flow duration (i.e., "growth" firms are
+21Another standard approach is to proxy for duration by valuation ratios (like book to market), since a higher valuation ratio is associated with a longer cash flow duration (i.e., growth firms are long-duration firms).
+Using book-to-market ratios as the measure of duration does not influence the results presented in